Request an obligation free quote now

 Spread income is the difference (spread) between the wholesale exchange rate where banks off set your transaction, and the exchange rate they provide to you.
 The spread charged by banks in general ranges from one to two percent of the transaction amount.
 On top of the spread, transaction fees may also be charged.

-Direct FX does not charge transaction fees.
+Direct FX charge, no, or low transaction fees.

 We also make our income by charging a spread.
 However we are able to provide personal and business clients with exceptionally competitive exchange rates, because our spread is considerably smaller.